trip5/Matrix-Fonts/README.md

 [Download](./6-series/MatrixClock-Chunky6.bsd)

 ### MatrixClock-LightLetters6
-The letters have been lightened a bit but the numbers are still chunky
+Most characters have been lightened a bit but the numbers are still chunky

 ![image](./6-series/MatrixClock-LightLetters6.png)